-Kentucky Campuses
+Kentucky Campus

-The McKendree University Kentucky Campuses are located in Radcliff and Shepherdsville.
+The McKendree University Kentucky Campus is located in Radcliff.
 Online courses and programs are also available to students living in Kentucky.
 (See McKendree Online below.)
 Programs are offered in an accelerated format designed for the busy adult student.

-The following graduate degrees are offered at the Kentucky Campuses:
+The following graduate degrees are offered at the Kentucky Campus:

-- Master of Business Administration - Master of Business Administration in Human Resource Management
+- Master of Business Administration - Master of Business Administration Human Resource Management

-Inquiries and requests for additional information should be addressed to one of the following:
+Inquiries and requests for additional information should be addressed to:

 McKendree University/Radcliff 1635 W. Lincoln Trail Blvd.
-Radcliff, KY 40160 Tel (270) 351-5003 Fax (270) 351-7888 McKendree University/Shepherdsville 1330 Highway 44 East Shepherdsville, KY 40165 Tel (502) 869-6031 Fax (270) 351-7888
+Radcliff, KY 40160 Tel (270) 351-5003 Fax (270) 351-7888